rpm-software-management/rpm-web/user_doc/query_format.md

 All of the information a package contains, apart from signatures and the actual files, is in a part of the package called the header.
 Each piece of information in the header has a tag associated with it which allows RPM to to tell the difference between the name and description of a package.

-To get a list of all of the tags your version of RPM knows about, run the command 'rpm --querytags'.
+To get a list of all of the tags your version of RPM knows about, run the command `rpm --querytags`.
 It will print out a list like (but much longer then) this:

 ```
     RPMTAG_NAME